Field Guide

 3

-• Making the list (separate task, 1.3× cognitive)
+• Writing the list (1.3× cognitive)

-• Shopping itself (1.4× physical + cognitive)
+• The actual shop (1.4× physical + cognitive)

-Kids' Activities includes:
+Kids' Activities breaks down too:

 4